 Texas Master Naturalists Serving Hood, Johnson, and Somervell Counties

-The Texas Master Naturalist program develops local teams of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.
-The program is a partnership among the Texas AgriLife Extension Service, Texas Parks and Wildlife, and other local partners.
-Chapter members work with partners to:
+The Rio Brazos Chapter of the Texas Master Naturalist program trains volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.

 More links: Click on an image below and the page will open in a new window.